 Church in Pergamum

-This church is in a tough environment given the culture surrounding them.
+This church was in a tough environment–the surrounding culture was very sexualized.
 And they’ve remained true to God’s name, despite persecution.
 The problem is they’re tolerating sexual immorality and following the practices of the Nicolaitans.
 God tells them there are devastating consequences to this type of sin.